-Using technology in agriculture, you know that better than anyone, is anything but new.
+Using technology in agriculture, you know that better than anyone is anything but new.
 And surely, that is also smart.
 “Smart agriculture” as well as “smart farming”, however, specifically refer to the use of IoT in farming and ranching.
 The Internet of Things makes use of smart devices –sensors or machines equipped with sensors – providing data that, properly analyzed and transferred into adequate measures, makes farming much more efficient and precise.

-While currently the market is still small growth rates are at 20% annually in the United States; the number of farms and ranches to adopt IoT technologies is expected to triple by 2025.
+While currently, the market is still small growth rates are at 20% annually in the United States; the number of farms and ranches to adopt IoT technologies is expected to triple by 2025.

 Depending on what is suitable for the farm in question, smart agriculture can mean almost anything from relatively simple monitoring of herds and crops to complex systems of farm management.
 Let’s take a closer look at the possibilities and see, how IoT can help in agriculture.

 One of the easiest and most frequently used options in smart farming are weather stations.
 To these stations, placing in the fields, various sensors can be added, allowing basically everything from mapping climate conditions to steering irrigation systems.
-Mapping climate conditions can be helpful in deciding which crops are most suitable for the patch of land in question, and thus helps maximizing the yield.
+Mapping climate conditions can be helpful in deciding which crops are most suitable for the patch of land in question, and thus helps to maximize the yield.
 In other words: It is a perfect basis for precision agriculture.

 Sensors on a weather station can also indicate when there is a drought or when the ground is to wet.
 Even if there is not automatization connected to the sensor, it can help the farmer see where actions need to be taken in time to save crops or livestock.

 Herds, of course, can also be monitored with IoT technology.
-Ear tags contain sensors that inform herd managers or ranchers about the location, but also health and well-being of the herd and the individual animal.
-As a consequence, ranchers no longer need to search for missing animals – and save a considerable amount of man power.
+Ear tags contain sensors that inform herd managers or ranchers about the location, but also the health and well-being of the herd and the individual animal.
+As a consequence, ranchers no longer need to search for missing animals – and save a considerable amount of manpower.
 Sick animals or animals giving birth can be detected easily via sensor monitoring, thus making it far easier to get the right treatment or help in time.

-Specific crop management devices – planted in the fields like weather stations – can not only monitor the general condition of the soil, but also deliver data like temperature or precipitation to leaf water potential.
+Specific crop management devices – planted in the fields like weather stations – can not only monitor the general condition of the soil but also deliver data like temperature or precipitation to leaf water potential.

 In addition to mobile weather stations in the fields, agriculture drones can also be used.
 Drones can provide real-time data for things such as irrigation or crop health and the number of plants.
 They provide valuable insight which helps counterbalance tendencies that endanger the yield, but which also, among many other things, helps with yield estimation.

-Drones provide visual, thermal and multispectral data and images.
+Drones provide visual, thermal, and multispectral data and images.
 They automatically return to the place they started the flight from once data collection is completed.

 Weather stations, as mentioned before, cannot only be used for monitoring, but also for things like irrigation and other regulative measures.
 This principle is used extensively in greenhouse automation.